 Amasra Dalgakıran Grafiti 1

-[pano file=”http://www.sanalfotograf.com/ugurakbulut/amasra-dalgakiran-grafiti-1.swf” width=”100%” height=”556″]
+[pano file=”https://www.sanalfotograf.com/ugurakbulut/amasra-dalgakiran-grafiti-1.swf” width=”100%” height=”556″]

 Amasra, Batı Karadeniz Bölgesinde, Bartın iline bağlı bir ilçedir.
 Son yıllarda turizm potansiyelindeki artışla dikkat çekmektedir.